 Getting Around Dubai

-Dubai's roads are well maintained and clearly labeled; however, driving etiquette is poor.
-In fact, traffic accidents are one of the leading causes of death in the UAE.
+Dubai's roads are well maintained and clearly labeled; however, it can be difficult to maneuver through all the constant construction and traffic.
+You should also keep in mind that finding parking can be troublesome too.
 That being said, a car will come in handy should you want to venture outside of Dubai city.
-You can rent a car in town or at Dubai International Airport.
-In order to drive here, you will need to obtain an international driver's license .
+You can rent a car in town or at the Dubai airport.
+To drive here, you will need to obtain an international driver's license .